AnelechiIbekwe/In-situ-Contact-Angle-Extraction/README.md

 ## Citation
 If you use our code for your research, please cite the following relevant literature:
+The developed algorithm for in-situ contact angle extraction
 ```
 @article{https://doi.org/10.1016/j.cageo.2020.104425,
 author = {Ibekwe, A., Pokrajac, D., and Tanino, Y.},